sakuramomo1005/Missingness/README.md

 ```
 * m=5: Number of imputed datasets.
 Five is the default value.
 * meth='pmm': The imputation method.
-...The default is pmm, which means Predictive Mean Matching.
+1. The default is pmm, which means Predictive Mean Matching.
 We can use 'methods(mice)' command to check what mehtods do it have.
 For example:

-⋅⋅⋅1.
+⋅⋅1.
 PMM (Predictive Mean Matching)  – For numeric variables

-⋅⋅⋅2. logreg(Logistic Regression) – For Binary Variables( with 2 levels)
+⋅⋅2. logreg(Logistic Regression) – For Binary Variables( with 2 levels)

-⋅⋅⋅3. polyreg(Bayesian polytomous regression) – For Factor Variables (>= 2 levels)
+⋅⋅3. polyreg(Bayesian polytomous regression) – For Factor Variables (>= 2 levels)

-⋅⋅⋅4.
+⋅⋅4.
 Proportional odds model (ordered, >= 2 levels)
+1. Actual numbers don't matter, just that it's a number
+⋅⋅1.
+Ordered sub-list
+4. And another item.

 * maxit: Number of iterations taken to impute missing values